 If you’re injecting Botox other than as part of your dental work, HMRC will consider:

-- Purpose of treatment – Is it therapeutic or purely cosmetic?
+- Purpose of treatment – Is it dental or purely cosmetic?

 - Documentation – Are you recording a proper diagnosis or just noting wrinkles?